×

 • Highlights:

-• Tamarindo: A top surf town with vibrant nightlife.
+• Tamarindo: A popular surf town with vibrant nightlife.
+Hotter and more developed than the south.

-• Santa Teresa: A laid-back beach destination with world-class waves.
+• Santa Teresa: Laid-back beach destination with excellent waves.
+Remote — plan for travel time.

-• Manuel Antonio: A mix of beaches, jungle, and wildlife in one stunning national park.
+• Manuel Antonio: A mix of beaches, jungle, and wildlife in one compact national park.
+About 45 minutes north of Dominical.

 The Caribbean Coast

-• Best for: Laid-back vibes, Afro-Caribbean culture, and nature lovers.
+• Best for: Laid-back vibes, Afro-Caribbean culture, and nature.

 • Highlights:

-• Puerto Viejo: A mix of reggae culture, surfing, and jungle adventures.
+• Puerto Viejo: Reggae culture, surfing, and jungle adventures.

-• Tortuguero: A must-visit for turtle nesting and untouched nature.
+• Tortuguero: A must-visit for turtle nesting season and untouched nature — accessible only by boat or small plane.

 Monteverde & Arenal